Lunch & DinnerSide Dishes

 What Makes This Recipe Keto Friendly?

-Among the many reasons this recipe works so well is because it’s naturally keto-friendly and gluten-free.
-The richness from the heavy cream and cheese instead of starchy thickeners keeps the carb count low while still creating that classic au gratin texture everyone loves.
+Among the many reasons this recipe works so well is that it’s naturally keto-friendly and gluten-free.
+The richness from the heavy cream and cheese, instead of starchy thickeners, keeps the carb count low while still creating that classic au gratin texture everyone loves.

-Classic gratin dishes often rely on potatoes, breadcrumb toppings, and flour-based sauces which are all red flags for a keto diet.
-This version skips all of those to help satisfy which making them ideal for your lifestyle.
+Classic gratin dishes often rely on potatoes, breadcrumb toppings, and flour-based sauces, all of which are red flags for a keto diet.
+This version skips all of those to better satisfy, making them ideal for your lifestyle.
 Brussels sprouts contain significantly fewer carbohydrates than potatoes, which means you can enjoy a generous serving while still staying within your daily carb goals.
 Yay!

 So while this recipe absolutely tastes indulgent, it also fits beautifully into a keto meal plan by focusing on nutrient-dense vegetables, healthy fats, and low-carb ingredients that still deliver serious comfort-food flavor.